Nutrition

 1. Oily Fish

-If you’re serious about incorporating foods that relieve stress, oily fish should be part of your weekly food timetable.
-Oily fish like salmon, tuna and mackerel are rich in omega-3 fatty acids, which are vital for a healthy brain, regulating cortisol levels (the body’s main stress hormone) and supporting immune function, helping the body manage stress.
+If you’re serious about incorporating foods that relieve stress into your diet, oily fish should be part of your weekly food plan.
+Oily salmon, tuna and mackerel are some of the healthiest fish to eat as they are rich in omega-3 fatty acids.

 via Canva